Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

-As mentioned earlier at the beginning of this section, the single/multi-spiked tensor model belongs to the broader class of single/multi-index models.
-In the context of single-index models, when the hidden link function \(\sigma^\ast\) is known, the behavior of online SGD exhibits similar phenomenology to the single-spiked tensor PCA model~\cite{arous2021online}.
-On the other hand, when the hidden link function \(\sigma^\ast\) is unknown, recent works by Bietti, Bruna, and Sanford~\cite{bietti2022learning}, as well as by Berthier, Montanari, and Zhou~\cite{berthier2023learning}, have studied the ability of two-layer neural networks to jointly learn the hidden link function and the hidden vector.
-They achieved this using various instances of gradient flow, either coupled with non-parametric regression steps or by employing a separation of timescales between the inner and outer layers.
-In the context of multi-index models, several recent works have provided upper bounds on the sample complexity thresholds required for shallow neural networks trained with first-order optimization methods to learn multi-index models.
-For instance,~\cite{mousavi2022neural, damian2022neural, ba2022high} analyzed the benefits given by a single gradient step coupled with various choices for the second layer weights.
-Although these works determine the sample complexity required for the gradient to achieve macroscopic correlation with the target subspace and illustrate how neural networks improve over kernel methods, they offer limited insight into the global convergence when training the first layer weights.
-Using an online layer-wise training approach and regression steps on the second layer weights, Abbe, Boix-Adsera, and Misiakiewicz~\cite{abbe2023sgd} introduced generalizations of the information exponent from~\cite{arous2021online} for multi-index functions, referred to as the \emph{leap-exponent}, and proved that their dynamics successively visits several saddle-points before recovering the unknown subspace.
-A similar analysis was carried out by Dandi et al.~\cite{dandi2023learning}, providing further sample complexity guarantees when using large batches of data over a few gradient steps.
-Moreover, Bietti, Bruna, and Pillaud-Vivien studied in~\cite{bietti2023learning} the population, continuous time limit of a two step procedure, where each gradient step on the estimator of the hidden subspace is coupled with a multivariate non-parametric regression step to estimate the link function.
-They showed that this two-step procedure makes the landscape benign, leading to the recovery of both the hidden link function and the correct subspace after \emph{saddle-to-saddle dynamics} similar to the one exhibited in~\cite{abbe2023sgd}.
-These works extensively rely on the separation of timescales and regression steps, resulting in a superposition of monotone dynamics, allowing for generality at the level of the link function while focusing on subspace recovery.
-In contrast, our work provides a complete description of the dynamics for online SGD in the context of a specific multi-index model, yielding recovery of permutations and rotations (when \(p=2\) and the SNRs are equal).
+The single- and multi-spiked tensor models belong to the broader class of single- and multi-index models.
+In the single-index setting, when the hidden link function \(f_\ast\) is known, the behavior of online SGD exhibits phenomena similar to those observed in the single-spiked tensor PCA model~\cite{arous2021online}.
+When \(f_\ast\) is unknown, recent works~\cite{bietti2022learning, berthier2023learning,Mahankali2023} have studied how two-layer neural networks can jointly learn the hidden link function and the hidden vector.
+These approaches leverage gradient flow, either combined with non-parametric regression steps or through a separation of timescales between the inner and outer layers.
+In multi-index models, several recent works have provided upper bounds on the sample complexity thresholds required for shallow neural networks trained with first-order optimization methods to learn multi-index models.
+For instance,~\cite{mousavi2022neural, damian2022neural, ba2022high} analyzed the benefits given by a single gradient step coupled with various choices for the second layer weights. hile these works characterize the sample complexity needed for the gradient to achieve macroscopic correlation with the target subspace and demonstrate improvements over kernel methods, they provide limited insight into global convergence when training the first-layer weights.
+Using an online layer-wise training approach combined with regression steps on the second-layer weights,~\cite{abbe2023sgd} generalized the concept of the information exponent from~\cite{arous2021online} to multi-index functions, introducing the \emph{leap-exponent}.
+They showed that the dynamics successively visit several saddle points before recovering the unknown subspace.
+A similar analysis was carried out in~\cite{dandi2023learning}, providing further sample complexity guarantees when using large batches of data over a few gradient steps.
+Furthermore, in~\cite{bietti2023learning} the authors studied the continuous-time population-limit of a two-step procedure in which each gradient step on the subspace estimator is coupled with a multivariate non-parametric regression step to estimate the link function.
+They showed that this two-step procedure makes the landscape benign, leading to the recovery of both the hidden link function and the correct subspace via \emph{saddle-to-saddle dynamics} similar to the one exhibited in~\cite{abbe2023sgd}.
+These approaches rely heavily on the separation of timescales and regression steps, resulting in a superposition of monotone dynamics that allows generality with respect to the link function while focusing on subspace recovery.
+In contrast, our work provides a complete characterization of the dynamics for online SGD in a specific multi-index model, achieving recovery of permutations and rotations (when \(p=2\) and the SNRs are equal).